twchen/SEFrame/README.md

    python preprocess.py -h
    ```

-5. Train and evaluate a model using the Python script `run.py`.
+5. Train and evaluate a model using the Python script [run.py](run.py).
    For example, to train and evaluate the model NARM on the *Gowalla* dataset, run the following command:
    ```bash
    python run.py --model NARM --dataset-dir datasets/gowalla
    ```
    Other available models are NextItNet, STAMP, SRGNN, SSRM, SNARM, SNextItNet, SSTAMP, SSRGNN, SSSRM, DGRec, and SERec.
-   You can also see all the availabel models in the `srs/models` folder.
+   You can also see all the available models in the [srs/models](srs/models) folder.

    To see the detailed usage of `run.py`, run the following command:
    ```bash